How to Stop Wood Knots from Bleeding Through Paint

 Multiple coats of stain-blocking primers that I mentioned above will block all of the bleed through.

-While wood knots can present a challenge when painting, following the proper steps and using the right products can help you achieve a beautiful, long-lasting finish.
+While wood knots can present a challenge when painting, following the proper steps and using the right products can help you get a beautiful, long-lasting finish.

 By taking the time to identify wood knots before painting and properly preparing them, you’ll be on your way to enjoying a stunning paint job that will last for years to come.